CosmosContracts/council/departments/development/rfp/003-dApp_Development_Support/counter_proposal-submission_1-revision_1.md

-# Counter-Proposal from Juno Network
+# Counter-Proposal from Development Department
+May 10th, 2024

 ## Blockchain dApp Development Support